MandalaCloud/HeaderSplit/README.md

 ## Installation

 You can install HeaderSplit either from a VSIX file or by building it from source.
+Please make sure that your VS Code version is above 1.89.

 ### Install from VSIX